Evelyn Nakabira Lagu: Health struggles and fundraising efforts

 In the years leading up to her death, Evelyn faced serious health complications, including heart and kidney issues, which required frequent hospitalizations.
 Despite undergoing treatment, her health remained a constant challenge.
 Evelyn continued to perform and remain active in her music career while also using her platform to raise funds for her medical care.
 Several fundraising campaigns were organized to support her, with one notable campaign raising over 60 million Ugandan Shillings.

 Despite the financial challenges in covering her medical costs, Evelyn remained determined to raise funds for her treatment through her musical engagements and public appearances.
 She was also planning an "Evelyn Love Charity Concert" in October 2023, which was meant to raise additional funds and awareness for her health condition, but she died before the event could take place.

 Death and legacy

 Evelyn Nakabira Lagu died on 18 September 2023 after a long battle with heart and kidney complications.
 Her death came shortly after returning home from the hospital.
 Tributes from fellow musicians, artists, and political figures poured in on social media, honoring her strength and positive spirit during her life.
 Fellow artist Eddy Kenzo and journalist Gabriel Buule were among those who shared heartfelt messages in her memory.

-Evelyn Love is remembered as a talented musician, actress, and a symbol of resilience.
-Her music and acting left an indelible mark on Uganda’s entertainment industry.
-She is remembered not only for her contributions to music but also for her unwavering determination to continue performing despite her health challenges.
-Evelyn's legacy continues to inspire those who knew her, and she is celebrated for her courage, strength, and the love she shared with her fans and family.
+Evelyn Love is remembered for her determination to continue performing despite her health challenges.